MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help.md

 - **Enable Remote Help for your tenant**: By default, Intune tenants aren't enabled for Remote Help.
 If you choose to turn on Remote Help, its use is enabled tenant-wide.
 Remote Help must be enabled before users can be authenticated through your tenant when using Remote Help.

-- **Use Remote Help with unenrolled devices**: Disabled by default, you can choose to allow help to devices that aren't enrolled with Intune.
+- **Use Remote Help with enrolled and unenrolled devices**: Remote Help is supported on enrolled devices that also need to be Entra registered devices.
+In order allow Remote Help to devices that aren't enrolled in intune, you can turn on this setting that is disabled by default.

 - **Requires Organization login**: To use Remote Help, both the helper and the sharer must sign in with a Microsoft Entra account from your organization.
 You can't use Remote Help to assist users who aren't members of your organization.